openvinotoolkit/open_model_zoo/models/public/deep-speech-v0.5.0/deep-speech-v0.5.0.md

 ## Use Case and High-Level Description

 DeepSpeech is an open source Speech-To-Text engine, using a model trained by machine learning techniques based on [Baidu's Deep Speech research paper](https://arxiv.org/abs/1412.5567).
+The model was trained on the LibriSpeech clean test corpus for 16-bit, 16 kHz, mono-channel WAVE audio files.
 Project DeepSpeech uses Google's [TensorFlow](https://www.tensorflow.org/) to make the implementation easier.

 ## Example